zefredz/claroline/claroline/inc/conf/extauth/README.txt

-                    CLAROLINE EXTERNAL AUTHENTICATION SYSTEM
+                    CLAROLINE AUTHENTICATION SYSTEM
                     Claroline 1.9

-Preliminary Note.
-This document doens't treat external authentication with CAS.
+Preliminary Note : This document doens't treat single-sign on authentication using CAS, Shibboleth or any other SSO system.

-This system allows Claroline to rely on external system concerning authentication and user profile management.
+This system allows Claroline to rely on external or local systems concerning authentication and user profile management.
 It is based on a collection of authentication drivers stored inside the platform/conf/extauth folder. directory.